Westminster Business Forum

 While exploring priorities for the planned Procurement Review Unit, we also expect discussion on enhancing transparency and the role of the new Central Digital Platform, and next steps for addressing procurement fraud and anti-competitive practices, including the work of the Competition and Markets Authority.

-We are pleased to be able to include keynote sessions with: Lindsay Maguire, Deputy Director for the Implementation of Procurement Reform, Cabinet Office; Matthew Rees, Director, National Audit Office; Peter Schofield, Head, Integrated Commissioning and Procurement, Manchester City Council; Katharine Sutton, Chief Executive, Aspire Community Works; and Guy Battle, CEO, Social Value Portal.
-We are in touch with further senior speakers.
+We are pleased to be able to include keynote sessions with: Lindsay Maguire, Deputy Director for the Implementation of Procurement Reform, Cabinet Office; Matthew Rees, Director, NAO; Peter Schofield, Head, Integrated Commissioning and Procurement, Manchester City Council; Katharine Sutton, Chief Executive, Aspire Community Works; Guy Battle, CEO, Social Value Portal; and Jared Wright, Senior Analyst, Government Innovation, Tony Blair Institute for Global Change.

 Overall, areas for discussion include: